Powerlearnproject/se-assignment-day-2-git-and-github-lewiii254/README.md

 * Documentation: Descriptive commit messages act as documentation for understanding the context of changes.

 ## 6.)How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
---Branching in Git allows developers to create separate lines of development within a repository, enabling them to work on different features, fixes, or experiments without affecting the main codebase
+- Branching in Git allows developers to create separate lines of development within a repository, enabling them to work on different features, fixes, or experiments without affecting the main codebase
---Importance of Branching for Collaborative Development
-    Parallel Development: Multiple developers can work on different features or fixes simultaneously without interfering with each other's work.
+- Importance of Branching for Collaborative Development Parallel Development: Multiple developers can work on different features or fixes simultaneously without interfering with each other's work.
     Simplified Collaboration: Branching simplifies the process of merging changes back into the main codebase, enabling smoother integration of features.
-a) Creating a Branch: Use the git branch command to create a new branch. (git branch <branch-name>)
+* Creating a Branch: Use the git branch command to create a new branch. (git branch <branch-name>)
-b) Switching Between Branches: Use the git checkout command to switch to the desired branch.(git checkout <branch-name>) c)Committing Changes: git add .
+* Switching Between Branches: Use the git checkout command to switch to the desired branch.(git checkout <branch-name>)
+* Committing Changes: - git add .
-                      git commit -m "Implement new feature in feature-branch" d)Merging a Branch: Once the work is complete and tested, switch back to the main branch (git checkout main) Merge the feature branch into the main branch.(git merge feature-branch)
+                       - git commit -m "Implement new feature in feature-branch"
+* Merging a Branch: Once the work is complete and tested, switch back to the main branch (git checkout main) Merge the feature branch into the main branch.(git merge feature-branch)